China policy change not seen as formula for food maker's growth

 “You’re not going to be producing babies to become farm laborers like you were a generation ago,” he said.

-But Bunge Ltd (BG.N), a top global agricultural trader, is predicting the change will add millions more babies to China’s population over the long term.
+But Bunge Ltd, a top global agricultural trader, is predicting the change will add millions more babies to China’s population over the long term.

 The change is “good for demand, but it’s not necessarily steaks,” Bunge Chief Executive Soren Schroder told Reuters.